Teaching, Learning & Assessment Policy

 Teachers bear first responsibility for the quality of the course they deliver with regards to the planning and delivery of classroom teaching and learning; the full implementation of all necessary school and exam board systems; the effective use of teaching assistants and mentors and all resources, and the quality of all course administration and paperwork.

 Teaching and Learning

-We believe that learners learn best when they:
+We believe that students learn best when they:

 The Learning Environment

-This should be organised to ensure that learners have the opportunity to:
+This should be organised to ensure that students have the opportunity to:

 Learning takes place in an environment which:

-Display in the school should be used to create an attractive and stimulating environment.
+Displays in the school should be used to create an attractive and stimulating environment.
 The work displayed should be of a high standard and use both 2D and 3D in a variety of media and be changed frequently.
-It should include work on different aspects of the curriculum and reflect the individual learner's efforts as well as ability.
+It should include work on different aspects of the curriculum and reflect the individual student's efforts as well as ability.
 Sometimes they can be 'interactive'.

 Routines and Rules:

 Routines and rules in the classroom contribute to a healthy learning environment.